subsquid/docs/docs/evm-indexing/configuration/transactions.md

 [//]: # (!!!! re-check the interface upon the release)

 The filters here are
 + `from` and `to`: the sets of addresses of tx senders and receivers.
+Omit it or set to `undefined` to subscribe to transactions from/to any address.
 + `sighash`: [first four bytes](https://ethereum.org/en/developers/docs/transactions/#the-data-field) of the Keccak hash (SHA3) of the canonical representation of the function signature.
+Omit it or set to `undefined` to subscribe to any transaction.
 + `range`: the range of blocks where the transactions should be looked for.

 Enabling the `stateDiffs`, `traces` and/or `logs` flags will cause the processor to retrieve [state diffs](/arrowsquid/evm-indexing/configuration/state-diffs/), [traces](/arrowsquid/evm-indexing/configuration/traces/) and/or event logs that occured as a result of each selected transaction.
 The data will be added to the appropriate iterables within the [block data](/arrowsquid/evm-indexing/context-interfaces/#blockdata).